 Fitness trackers can last up to five years.
 Problems with the battery charging and broken parts like the strap and the screen ultimately lead to their demise.

 While most smartwatches are equipped with GPS, only a few fitness trackers have GPS built into the tracker.
 GPS allows you to record the route that you run, cycle, or walk without needing your phone.
 Instead of onboard GPS, fitness trackers use connected GPS that relies on your phone to record your route.
 With connected GPS, the tracker connects to the mobile app on your phone and uses that app to track GPS coordinates during an outdoor activity.
 If you forget to connect your watch to the app, your distance and pace will be estimated using movement data and not the more accurate GPS data from your phone.

 How we test

 If a fitness band is water-resistant, we dunk it in water, and if it has GPS, we go on a hike.
-A fitness band’s companion app is also essential because it can mean the difference between getting fit or throwing your new band in the garbage.
+A fitness band’s companion app’s reliability and ease of use are just as important because it’s certain frustration if it refuses to sync with your phone.